Geriatric Care

 Taking care of elderly teeth and gums is just as important as digestive or heart health.
 Research has shown that there is a connection between gum disease and heart disease.
 Maintaining good oral hygiene is a powerful weapon against heart attacks, strokes, and other heart disease conditions

-Poor oral hygiene-increased bacterial invasion-arises gum problems-loosening or decay of teeth-pain & difficulty in eating-insufficient chewing efficiency-inadequate nutrition- declined health-mental and physical degeneration
+Poor oral hygiene increases bacterial invasion and causes gum problems-loosening or decay of teeth; pain and difficulty in eating; insufficient chewing efficiency; inadequate nutrition; declining health-mental and physical degeneration

 WHY MEET A DENTIST